 Southern Nevada Health District

 Hereinafter the "Public Agency"

 PO Box 3902

 280 S. Decatur Blvd

 Las Vegas, NV 89107

-702-759-0875 Contact: Andrew J. Glass, FACHE, MS
+702-759-0875 Contact: John A. Shannon

-(C1700330)
+(C1900129)

-WHEREAS.
-NRS 277.180 authorizes any one or more public agencies to contract with any one or more other public agencies to perform any governmental service, activity or undertaking which any of the public agencies entering into the contract is authorized by law to perform; and
+WHEREAS, NRS 277.180 authorizes any one or more public agencies to contract with any one or more other public agencies to perform any governmental service, activity or undertaking which any of the public agencies entering into the contract is authorized by law to perform; and

-WHEREAS, it is deemed that the services hereinafter set forth are both necessary and in the best interests of the State of Nevada:
+WHEREAS, it is deemed that the services of Public Agency hereinafter set forth are both necessary to State and in the best interests of the State of Nevada;